 A cavity between the teeth can easily be remedied if found (using X-rays) in the early stages.
 Still, it may require multiple visits and significant discomfort if left until it becomes visible during a necessary oral exam.

 While there is no actual statute or legal standard for the requirement of dental X-rays, they are generally a part of the dental exam process.
 They also cover the dentist as far as general liability is concerned because dentists should perform x-rays reasonably, which justifies that the patient’s oral health care has not been disregarded.

 As a medical professional, the patient’s health and best interests should always be at the forefront of the doctor’s treatment procedures, including dentists using X-rays.

 Digital X-rays with Dr. Jack Nagrani

-If you want to know more about the benefits of digital x-rays for all of your dental needs, please contact us today!
-We understand the value of your time and trust at our office, and we are here to ensure that you have the optimal dental experience.
-Our staff is available to answer your questions and address your concerns because we know that proper care and comfort depends on your feeling confident in what will be happening.
+If you want to know more about the benefits of digital X-rays for all your dental needs, please contact us today!
+We understand the value of your time and trust at our office so we are here to ensure that you have the optimal dental experience.
+Our staff is available to answer your questions and address your concerns at all times.
+We do know that proper care and comfort depend on your feeling confident in what will be happening.

 It would be best if you didn’t feel anxious or worried, so we treat you like family.
 We will even play your favorite relaxing music to ensure you are as comfortable as possible.
 Call us to schedule your appointment with Dr. Jack Nagrani.